Kedarnath (film): Production

 On 5 December 2018, a PIL (Public interest litigation) filed by Prakash Rajput, head of the IHS religious society, was met with disapproval from the High Court of Gujarat.
 Rajput asserted that the film hurt Hindu sentiments by portraying Muslim-Hindu love, and that it had a kissing scene, which was not appropriate for family audiences.
 The court questioned him thoroughly before eventually dismissing his complaints as "a publicity stunt" and fining him Rs.
 5,000.

 Marketing and release

 The film was scheduled for release in June 2018, but was postponed to 7 December 2018.

 An official poster of film was released on 29 October 2018; the following day, 30 October, a teaser was released.

 The official trailer and theatrical release poster were released on 12 November 2018.
-On 5 November 2018, the first song and music video from the film was released, titled "Namo Namo," a devotional song composed by Amitabh Bhattacharya and sung by Amit Trivedi, portrayed on Sushant Singh Rajput's character Mansoor, introducing him as a "jolly yet hardworking pithoo" (porter around the Kedarnath area), who cares for his customers as they pilgrimage.
+On 5 November 2018, the first song and music video from the film was released, titled "Namo Namo," a devotional song composed by Amitabh Bhattacharya and sung by Amit Trivedi, portrayed on Sushant Singh Rajput's character Mansoor, introducing him as a "jolly yet hardworking pithoo" (porter), who cares for his customers on their pilgrimage around the Kedarnath area.